oplS17projects/FP3/README.md

 ```
 ![test image1](/test-save2?raw=true "Target")

-After I was done applying what we've done in class to my library I tryed using some of the predefined functions in my library to make the racket logo.
-I tried a few different things but ended up drawing the logo like this:
+After I was done applying what we've done in class to my library I tried using some of the predefined functions in my library to make the racket logo.
+I tried a few different things but ended up drawing the logo by making two rectangles and offseting the second rectangle to the edge of the first, saving that as a image. tTen drawing a unfilled circle with a curved line and a diagonal line, and overlaying them ontop of one another and saving that as an image. and lastly overlaying the cirle image on the square image:
 ```racket
 (define background1
   (rectangle 150 300 "solid" "red"))